wilsonmar/wilsonmar.github.io/_posts/2021-10-26-well-architected-cloud.md

    * <a target="_blank" href="https://www.youtube.com/watch?v=MfxF-FYEFjY">VIDEO: Build Better Workloads</a>
    * <a target="_blank" href="https://www.youtube.com/watch?v=yb9CH3UbMbw" title="Oct 14, 2019">VIDEO: Are You Well-Architected?</a> by AWS.
    <br /><br />

-NOTE: The <a target="_blank" href="https://calculator.aws/#/">AWS Pricing Calculator at https://calculator.aws/#</a> is used to estimate costs for specific architectures.
-Different server types have different costs.
-The same services in different regions have different prices.
-Transfer of data between different regions incur charges.

 1. Get AWS credentials.